Bruma, Gauteng: Bruma Lake Flea Market, Gauteng

 Bruma flea market offers a wide range of arts and crafts from South Africa and other African countries.

 There are more than 50 art and craft traders presently operating along Oppenheimer Street, Bruma (opposite McDonald's).
-A variety of local art and crafts and other African products form the range of attraction for tourists and visitors.
-There are more than 50 art and craft traders presently operating along Oppenheimer Street, Bruma.

 Some of the arts and crafts sold at the market include handmade items such as bead work, wood crafts, wire art, stone sculptures, African clothing and leather souvenirs.
-The items available at the flea market accommodate all age groups.
-The traders at the flea market are willing to explain the stories behind each item they are selling.
-On Tuesdays, the traders attract many visitors from various areas of Gauteng and other provinces for wholesale trade opportunities.

 The old Bruma flea market was closed during 2012.

 Law and government

 Government

 The Railway Safety Regulator previously had its head office in Waterview Corner in Bruma.

 Infrastructure

 Roads

-Excellent transport links serve Bruma with the R24 (Gauteng), N12 (South Africa) and N3 Eastern Bypass (South Africa) highways all easily accessible.
-The R24 highway leads directly to O.R International Airport, formerly called Johannesburg Airport (approximately a 15 minute drive from Bruma).
+The R24, N12 and N3 Eastern Bypass highways are accessible from Bruma, and the R24 highway leads directly to O.R International Airport, formerly called Johannesburg Airport.